tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

 The full source code will be available at [Github](https://github.com/tiagodeliberali/logstreamer).
-This code is taggged with [v0.1.0](https://github.com/tiagodeliberali/logstreamer/releases/tag/0.1.0).
+This code is tagged with [v0.1.0](https://github.com/tiagodeliberali/logstreamer/releases/tag/0.1.0).

 ## See our service working

 Now, the fun part!
-To test ou service, you can run it and use [nc](https://en.wikipedia.org/wiki/Netcat) or event [telnet](https://en.wikipedia.org/wiki/Telnet) to connect to it and use our protocol to publish and consume messages from it.
+To test ou service, you can run it and use [nc](https://en.wikipedia.org/wiki/Netcat) or [telnet](https://en.wikipedia.org/wiki/Telnet) to connect to it and use our protocol to publish and consume messages from it.

 <pre>
 nc localhost 8080